tnthung/better-svelte-writable/README.md

 ### `get`

-The pain with the native `writable` is when you just need to peek the current value, the best you can do is through the `update` function and return the old value, or by using the provided `get` method in `svelte/store`.This is not only verbose but also not intuitive.
+The pain with the native `writable` is when you just need to peek the current value, the best you can do is through the `update` function and return the old value, or by using the provided `get` method in `svelte/store`.
+This is not only verbose but also not intuitive.

-The solution we provide is a native `get` method inside the return `BetterWritable<T>` object which is much straight forward.
+The solution we provide is a native `get` method inside the return `BetterWritable<T>` object which is much straight forward and performance friendly.

 ```typescript
 import { writable } from 'better-svelte-writable';